 How do you support your kid’s social interactions?
 Sports/team activities?

 S – My children and involved in a homeschool co-op, gymnastics class, art class and we have play dates.
+They also attend Dallas Tennis Lessons which they adore!

 B – Both my older daughters are in gymnastics and two dance classes.
 My oldest daughter also does catechism classes at our church.
 We go to a mom’s group twice a month, where my kids get to play with a lot of other homeschooled kids.
 And we get together regularly with other homeschooling families for playdates.

 T – They have waaay more extracurricular activities than when the oldest was in school.
 6-8 a week each.
-But thats a more recent thing as we r in a new community
+But that’s a more recent thing as we r in a new community

 J – Ava has lots of play time after school with friends from her former school and other homeschooling friends.
 Right now she isn’t on any teams, but my husband takes her to the pool, ice skating rink, and indoor rock climbing.
 If she wants to sign up for art classes, sports, etc then we’re happy to do that for her.